 How many ultrasounds do you need?

-According to the research, three minutes of focused ultrasound each day is sufficient to maintain healthy blood sugar levels in animals with diabetes.
-Now is the time to prepare for the transition to human studies: and there are already small technical problems, which can be overcome in the medium term.
+According to the research, three minutes of focused ultrasound every day are sufficient to maintain healthy blood sugar levels in animals with diabetes.
+Now is the time to prepare the transition to human studies: and there are already small technical problems, which can be overcome in the medium term.

-One above all: you need qualified personnel.
-Of course, technology already exists that simplifies and automates these systems for use by patients at home, but it will need to be developed before ultrasound treatment for diabetes can be made mainstream.
+One above all: we need qualified personnel.
+Of course, technology already exists that simplifies and automates these systems for patients to use at home, but it will need to be developed before an ultrasound treatment for diabetes is made mainstream.

 What are the next applications?